 Below are some common drop foot causes.

-Nerve injury can cause foot drop to occur, as certain nerves stimulate muscles in order to perform functions involving the foot.
+Nerve injury can cause foot drop to occur, as certain nerves stimulate muscles to perform functions involving the foot.

 Some common nerve injuries that cause foot drop include:

 - Compression of the peroneal nerve, which is the nerve that controls the leg muscles responsible for lifting the foot.
 This is one of the most common causes of drop foot.

 - Nerve root injury, which can also be referred to as a “pinched nerve” in the spine.